nextflow-io/nextflow/docs/operator.rst

     3
     Done

-.. tip:: By specifying the value ``-1`` the operator takes all values.
+.. tip:: Specifying a size of ``-1`` causes the operator to take all values.

 See also `until`_.